droukin-jobs/smartpay01/README.md

  - Comprehensive main program testing
  - Server config options (not required for the project but would be nice to have)

 In order to fullfil the requirements i will need to provide a way of parsing JSON data and make sure the POST data processing is safe and reliable.
-Right now the POST processing is being worked upon but is still quite unstable.
+Right now the POST processing is being worked upon but is still quite unstable, so it is commented out in the `main.c`.
 Also will need to develop a thread management system to monitor server load.

 ### Assumptions and notes